buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 Objects that fall on characters inflict damage depending on their weight and the distance from which they fell.

 The **Table: Damage from Falling Objects** determines the amount of damage inflicted by an object based on its size.
 It is assumed that the object is made of a dense and heavy material, such as stone.
-Objects made of lighter materials might inflict half or less of the indicated damage, at the Narrator' \*\*s discretion.
+Objects made of lighter materials might inflict half or less of the indicated damage, at the Game Master' \*\*s discretion.
 For example, a Huge boulder hitting a character inflicts 6d6 damage, while a wooden cart might only inflict 3d6.

 Additionally, if the object falls from a distance less than 3 meters, it inflicts half the indicated damage.
 If an object falls from a distance greater than 20 meters, it inflicts double damage.
 The falling object suffers the same amount of damage that it inflicts.